Célia Xakriabá: Educational career

 In 2015, Xakriabá became the first individual of indigenous descent to represent indigenous Brazilians in the Minas Gerais Department of Education.
 She held the position from 2015 to 2017.
 Xakriabá claims that the education indigenous youths in Brazil receive is not adequate because it does not teach them their rights to the land and their history.
 She also says that in western education all the knowledge comes from the teacher, but that in indigenous education everyone brings knowledge to share.

 Since 2017, Xakriabá has spoken at various conferences and debates at universities in Brazil centered on indigenous rights, such as promoting indigenous education, and encouraging the revitalization of native languages in Brazil.

 Political career

 Xakriabá was opposed to a bill proposed in the Legislative Assembly of Minas Gerais that would prohibit speakers from wearing headdresses or "outlandish" costumes.
 She says that this bill was intended to limit the visibility of native speakers.
-In February 2019, she joined the advisory board for Socialism and Liberty Party representative Áurea Carolina from Minas Gerais.
+In February 2019, she joined the advisory board for Socialism and Liberty Party representative Áurea Carolina from Minas Gerais. in the 2022 general election, Xakriabá became the first indigenous woman from Minas Gerais to be elected to the Federal Congress.